nicklockwood/FXLabel/README.md

     @property (nonatomic) CGFloat lineSpacing;

 The lineSpacing property allows you to control the amount of space between lines in the label.
 The value is specified in points and defaults to zero.

+    @property (nonatomic) CGFloat characterSpacing;

+The characterSpacing property allows you to control the amount of space between letters in the label.
+The value is specified in points and defaults to zero.

     @property (nonatomic) BOOL allowOrphans;